moule-group/ElPh/README.md

 -s --supercell: The supercell matrix (Defaults to [2,2,2])

+-homo --homo: P-type semiconductors: HOMO; N-type semiconductors: LUMO.
+(Defaults to True)

 -o --output: Mobility calculation output name (Defaults to tlt_mobility.json)

 -svd --svdqpts: Number of qpoints that SVD projection will apply (Defaults to 1)

+-mx --matrix: The matrix (epc or variance) that be applied to SVD projection (epc or var, defaults to epc)

 ## mobility.json